waral/Hackerrank-challenges-contests-solutions/README.md

 # Solutions to Hackerrank challenges

-This repository is a collection of solutions to Hackerrank challenges from Algorithms and Data Structures section as well as a couple of programming contests are participated in.
+This repository I collected my solutions to Hackerrank challenges from Algorithms and Data Structures section as well as a couple of programming contests are participated in.